kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 `minCount` is immutable.
 The key design principles are:
 - One `Job` creates one `Workload` with one `PodGroup` representing a single homogeneous group of pods.
 - The automatic policy selection is based on `Job` Type
-  - Jobs with `parallelism > 1` use gang scheduling policy where `minCount` equals the Job's parallelism.
+  - Jobs with `parallelism > 1` , `completionMode: Indexed` and `parallelism = completions` use gang scheduling policy where `minCount` equals the Job's parallelism.
-  - Jobs without indexed completion mode or `completions = 1` use basic scheduling policy (pod-by-pod scheduling).
+  - Other Jobs  cases will not have `Workload` and `PodGroup` objects created and will keep scheduling as is (pod-by-pod scheduling).
 - Elastic Jobs (changing parallelism at runtime) are not supported when gang scheduling is active.
 - The Job controller does not create `Workload`/`PodGroup` when `Job.spec.template.spec.schedulingGroup` is set.
 Higher-level controllers that want to own the `Workload` and `PodGroup` (i.e., JobSet) set this field when they create the Job.
-- Jobs created by CronJob do not have `schedulingGroup` set, the Job controller creates one `Workload` and one `PodGroup` per Job for them.
+- Jobs created by CronJob do not have `schedulingGroup` set, the Job controller creates one `Workload` and one `PodGroup` per Job for them if they match the gang scheduling criteria.

 An example of the Job and the corresponding `Workload`/`PodGroup` creation: